By Ray Williams

-With two Trump appointees to the U.S. Supreme Court — Neil M. Gorsuch and Brett M. Kavanaugh —it is possible that the court’s conservative majority will vote to shield a conservative president and accept his far-reaching claims of executive immunity.
+With three Trump appointees to the U.S. Supreme Court — Neil M. Gorsuch, Brett M. Kavanaugh, Amy Coney Barrett —it is possible that the court’s conservative majority will vote to shield a conservative president and accept his far-reaching claims of executive immunity.
 Such an outcome would further diminish the ability of the judicial branch to check executive powers and conduct.

 These developments and strategies mirror what authoritarian leaders abroad have used to enlarge and entrench their powers.
 They almost invariably target the three key institutions that can hold them accountable as they move to consolidate power: independent courts, a free press, and civil society organizations.

 These indicators are not irreversible, but they offer alarming signs of where the US may be headed.
 With the Republican Senate on a path of blind support for Trump and a Supreme Court that may accept his claim of absolute immunity from any kind of investigation, the legislative and judicial branches appear to be unable or unwilling to exercise their constitutional duty to check the presidency.
 And now, after three years in office, Trump seems even less restrained by the norms of presidential conduct that were guard rails for previous occupants of the White House.

 According to Javier Corrales, writing in the New York Times, Trump is using the legal system like an autocrat.